TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache/Index.rst

 cache
 ^^^^^

-(Since TYPO3 4.7) Stores the rendered content into the caching framework and reads it from there.
+Stores the rendered content into the caching framework and reads it from there.
 This allows you to reuse this content without prior rendering.
 The presence of "cache.key" will trigger this feature.
 It is evaluated twice:

 - Content is read from cache directly after the stdWrapPreProcess hook and before "setContentToCurrent".
 If there is a cache entry for the